Last Updated on

 I’ve been on pre-workouts and energy shots before while training and majority of them contain chemicals that in fact have the exact opposite effect on your body that supplementing with B-12 would.

 Most energy supplements offered by companies override our body’s natural process to achieve a quicker synthesis for gaining results, after pushing our body’s to the limit with pipe-line supplement after pip-line supplement with no regulation is like play Russian roulette with your body.
 Vitamin B-12 naturally occurs in our bodies and is already a part of our biological code.

-We need it and there’s problems when you don’t have enough of it.
+We need it, and there are problems when you don’t have enough of it Cleopatra.

 B12 & Lifting Weights

-Majority of us work hard in the gym and want a product that will supplement our rigorous training schedule, then vitamin B-12 may have positive benefit in some areas such as increased energy and fatigue reduction.
+The majority of us work hard in the gym and want a product that will supplement our rigorous training schedule; then vitamin B-12 may have positive benefit in some areas such as increased energy and fatigue reduction.

-Imagine you’re on a strict cutting regime and just finished training for you next upcoming fight, you feel worn out physically and mentally yet you have another training session at 6am and it’s already 10pm.
+Imagine you’re on a strict cutting regime and just finished training for your next upcoming fight, you feel worn out physically and mentally yet you have another training session at 6 am and it’s already 10pm.